You don’t have to be a traveler to know about Uber — it has become a worldwide phenomenon (the word “Uberisation” even has its own Wikipedia entry).

 In this list of the most significant global and/or regional alternatives to Uber, we’ll start with Uber’s main competitor, Lyft, and then look at more in alphabetical order.

 Lyft is Uber’s best-known competitor, and is a solid option in many areas.
 Though it has a smaller stable of drivers than Uber in most places, the service is good, reliable and economical.

 Lyft’s rates are usually similar to Uber’s, but Lyft has some distinct upsides.
 The drivers are paid better and tend to be treated better, so they are often happier.
-Lyft also allows in-app tipping, so you don’t have to exchange any cash at all if you want to tip.
+Lyft also has faced fewer controversies as a company.